pearcej/cppds/_sources/AlgorithmAnalysis/HashTableAnalysis.rst

 Analysis of Hash Tables
 -----------------------

-The second major C++ data structure to analyze is the hash table.
+The second major C++ data structure to analyze is the **hash table** or hash map.
 As you may recall, hash tables differ from vectors in that you access items in a hash table by a key rather than a position.
+A hash table (hash map) is a data structure that maps keys to their associated values using a hash function.
+The underlying structure is a mostly empty array, but unlike the array or vector data structures, the hash table values are not stored contiguously.
+The hash function computes an index into the array of "buckets" from which the correct associated value can be located.
+Ideally, the hash table values are distributed uniformly in the underlying array and, again ideally, the hash function will assign each key to a unique bucket.
+However, most hash tables are designed to handle hash collisions when the hash function generates the same bucket index for more than one key.
+More about this when we discuss implementations in more depth.

-Later in this book you will see that there are many ways to implement a hash table.
+Later in this
+book you will see that there are many ways to implement a hash table.
-The thing that is most important to notice right now is that the get item and set item operations on a hash table is :math:`O(1)`.
-Another important hash table operation is the contains operation.
-Checking to see whether a key is in the hash table or not is also :math:`O(1)`.
+The thing that is most important to note  now is that the get item and set item operations on a hash table are :math:`O(1)`.
+Another important hash table operation is the **contains** operation.
+Unlike a vector, checking to see whether a value is in the hash table or not is also :math:`O(1)`.

 The efficiency of all hash table operations is summarized in :ref:`Table 3 <tbl_dictbigo_cpp>`.
 One important side note on hash table performance is that the efficiencies we provide in the table below are for average